pedro-sts/pedro-sts/README.md

 ## 🫡 About Me:

 - I'm Pedro, an 18-year-old dev from 🇧🇷
-- Currently learning Python, but interested in starting Java
+- Currently learning Java and starting my Software Engineering course.
 - Backend ❤️

 <h2>💻 Language and Tools:</h2>